 - Fine Point Permanent Marker

-- 1-1/2-inch Mandrel (Not pictured.
-Any round object will do.
+- 1-1/2-inch Mandrel (Any round object will do.
 Pill bottles work great for this purpose.)

 20g wire is my preference for pierced ear wires.
-It’s the only gauge I use for ear wires unless someone specifically asks for a smaller or larger gauge.
+It’s the only gauge that I use for ear wires unless someone specifically asks for a smaller or larger gauge.
 Commercial ear wires typically range between 18g and 22g.
-So 20g is a comfortable size for pretty much everyone with pierced ears.
+So 20g is a comfortable size for almost everyone with pierced ears.

 Let’s Make Some Perfectly Matched Marquis Ear Wires